UN warns of spike in Afghan civilian deaths | DW | 26.07.2021

 In a new report, the UN says there has been a sharp increase in the deaths of women and children in Afghanistan.
 The Taliban is seeking to expand its territory, with devastating consequences for civilians.

-More than 1,500 civilians were killed in the first six months of 2021, almost half of whom were women and children, the UN said in a new report Monday.
+More than 1,500 civilians were killed in the first six months of 2021, almost half of whom were women and children, the United Nations said in a new report Monday.

 It is the sharpest documented increase in killings for those months since the UN began keeping track of Afghan civilian deaths and casualties in 2009.